-Source: field study
+Source: field data 2009

-The research found out that poverty can be fought in the following ways in Nairutia Ward.

-By education of the youth and community members such that they can get enough means of fighting poverty.
+The research found out that poverty can be fought in the following ways: By education of the youth and community members such that they can get enough means of fighting poverty.
 If the youth and community members can be educated, they would enhance their chances of being employed and hence increase their income and hence reduce their incidence of poverty.